What is counseling?

 Once a diagnosis is made, it becomes a part of the client's medical history.
 Some employers require disclosure of all past medical issues, including mental health, which might not serve you well.

 It is not confidential.
-Insurance companies require certain information (diagnosis, treatment plan, and progress) be disclosed after each session.
+Insurance companies require certain information (diagnosis, treatment plan, and/or progress) be disclosed after each session.

 How much does counseling cost?